scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 The DNS Service Binding {{RFC9460, Section 14.3}} allows a dedicated SCION Service Parameter to be specified.

-Service Parameters allow specifying alternative IP addresses (or other parameters, such ISD/AS numbers) for a given URL.
+Service Parameters allow the specification of alternative IP addresses or other parameters such as ISD/AS numbers) for a given URL.
 This would be more elegant than using DNS TXT records.